Skip to main content

 The long-term efficacy and safety of Bremelanotide have been evaluated in the RECONNECT studies, which included an open-label extension phase.
 These trials provide the most robust data available on sustained use.
 The studies demonstrated a statistically significant improvement in the Female Sexual Function Index-desire domain (FSFI-D) and a reduction in the Female Sexual Distress Scale ∞ Desire/Arousal/Orgasm (FSDS-DAO) score.
 These effects were maintained throughout the extension phase for patients continuing the therapy.

 However, the data also illuminate the primary challenge of this therapy ∞ adverse events.
 The most common treatment-emergent adverse events are nausea (approximately 40%), flushing (20%), and headache (12%).
-These were a significant cause for treatment discontinuation, with rates around 25% for patients newly initiated on the therapy in the extension phase.
+These side effects were a significant cause for treatment discontinuation, with rates around 25% for patients newly initiated on the therapy in the extension phase.

 This suggests that while the mechanism is effective for a subset of the population, its long-term viability is contingent on individual tolerability.
 There was no evidence of cumulative or sustained effects on blood pressure, with observed increases being small and transient.